Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/emulation.md

 Developing widgets directly on a device can be difficult.

-As part of the Xen Widget API, a script is made available to you that you can add into widgets during development.
+As part of the Xen HTML API, a script is made available to you that you can add into widgets during development.
 This hooks up a set of default data which you can then use (and modify) to develop your widgets.

 It can be downloaded from [here](https://raw.githubusercontent.com/Matchstic/libwidgetinfo/master/emulation/emulation.js).